-Specifically, we had nine separate renewable resources that actually generated more than 687,000 MWh of energy from two biomethane, two geothermal, one small hydroelectric, one solar, and three wind projects.
+Specifically, we had fifteen separate renewable resources that actually generated more than 783,000 MWh of energy from four biofuel, two geothermal, two small hydroelectric, two solar, and five wind projects.